No Claim Bonus in Two Wheeler Insurance

 Benefits of NCB in Bike Insurance

-No Claim Bonus (NCB) in bike insurance offers the following benefits to the policyholder-
+No Claim Bonus (NCB) in 2-wheeler insurance offers the following benefits to the policyholder:

-- It helps to reduce the premium amount from a minimum of 20% to a maximum of 50% if the policyholder does not raise a single claim in the policy period.
+- Premium Discount: The accumulated NCB helps to reduce the bike insurance premium amount from a minimum of 20% to a maximum of 50% if the policyholder does not raise any claim in the policy period.

-- It acts as compensation or reward for not using the motor insurance facility in the policy year despite paying the premium.
+- Reward for Safe Driving: NCB acts as a reward for prudent riding.
+It compensates you for not using your two-wheeler insurance facility during the policy year despite paying the premium.

-- It encourages bike riders to drive their bikes safely.
+- Encourages Safe Driving: It encourages bike riders to drive their two-wheelers safely.

 How is NCB Transferred to Another Bike?